 Effective software development management requires strong leadership and communication skills and a deep understanding of the software development process.
 This includes knowledge of programming languages, software design and architecture, testing and debugging techniques, and project management tools and methodologies.

-In addition to the responsibilities mentioned above, software development managers may also be responsible for the following:
+In addition to the responsibilities mentioned above, software development managers may also be responsible for:

 • Hiring and onboarding new team members